haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-multiline.md

     </td>
     <td>
-      The path to <code>.html</code> template that will be used for all child components rendered by the multiline component.
+      The path to <code>.html</code> template that will be used for all child 组件 rendered by the multiline component.
     </td>
     <td>
       String